 Complete the following form to receive the white paper featured above.
 All fields required unless noted.
 In the next few minutes, you will receive an email with a link to download the white paper.

 To help your company be CSA-compliant, our suite of applications is specifically designed to help you meet FMCSA requirements.
 At Omnitracs we understand you need full solutions that address compliance demands.
-Omnitracs has been leading the way in the telematics industry for 20 years.
-Berg Insight ranks Omnitracs, Inc., a Qualcomm company as the largest provider of fleet management solutions in the Americas, with an estimated total active installed base of 350,000 units in the region.
+Omnitracs has been leading the way in the telematics industry for 25 years.
+Berg Insight ranks Omnitracs, LLC, as the largest provider of fleet management solutions in the Americas, with an estimated total active installed base of 350,000 units in the region.
 With our "one-stop-shop" approach and compliance-focused applications that are designed to meet your needs, we provide affordable and effective tools that help you manage your fleet more efficiently, improve safety, and manage CSA compliance.

 We understand the FMCSA regulations and can help you to become compliant.
 Our technology combines cutting-edge applications and platforms, including the cost-efficient MCP50 that helps you efficiently manage compliance with FMCSA regulations.
 Although current regulations only require commercial motor vehicle carriers to record driver hours of service, a pending regulation may require that driver hours of service be recorded on electronic on-board recorders (EOBRs).
 We are here to help you today – and tomorrow, as the industry adapts to changing requirements.
 According to Dave Kraft, director of industry affairs: